jmarpaung/minipatrol/README.md

 Copy both files to the desired folder

 ## Usage
-Run the py script with an elevated privilage
+Run the py script with an elevated privilege

 ## License
 This project is licensed under the MIT License